Authentic oxycodone M30 tablets (top) vs. fake oxycodone M30 tablets containing fentanyl (bottom).

-As our nation remains in the midst of an opioid crisis, another disturbing trend has emerged: the selling and the use of counterfeit medication.
+As our nation remains in the midst of an opioid crisis, another disturbing trend has emerged: the selling and the use of fake medication.

 These pills, which are often sold online, look like legitimate prescription meds such as oxycodone or Adderall.
 In fact, people buy them believing that they are similar to the pills you would get from the doctor.

-Chances are that you’ve heard one of many tragic overdose stories connected to the use of counterfeit pills.
+Chances are that you’ve heard one of many tragic overdose stories connected to the use of fake pills.

 Earlier this year, the 16-year old son of famous television therapist Dr. Laura Berman died after overdosing on fentanyl.
 Berman believes her son bought the drug, which he thought was Xanax, from a dealer on Snapchat.

-The Drug Enforcement Administration recently issued a message to warn Americans about the dangers of counterfeit pills.
+The Drug Enforcement Administration recently issued a message to warn Americans about the dangers of fake pills.

 Where Did They Come From?